nukage/switch-to-local/README.md

 ## ✨ Future Enhancements

+- User-customizable color-coded admin bar for easier identification of the current environment
+- URL settings specific to the logged-in user
 - Support for multiple environments (dev, staging, production)
 - URL pattern matching for more flexible environment detection
-- Environment indicators in the admin bar
-- Batch URL replacement tools

 ---